DATICANcompetitionUI/NataBridge/README.md

 - Danger signs
 - Immediate next steps

-The system is designed to support—not replace—clinical judgment.
+The system is designed to support-not replace-clinical judgment.

 ## The System Architecture